mess-nlesc/mess/README.md

 python -m pip install kunefe
 ```
 ## Usage
+We will use  `jinja2` template engine to create the experiments.
 Suppose your experiments are specified in `experiments.xml` file.
 To prepare the experiments for running on HPC, you need to create a template file with extension `.jinja` in which you define the variables that will be replaced by the actual values of the experiments (`.json`).

-For example, your `experiments.xml` could be:
+For example, if your `experiments.xml` is:

 ```xml
 <experiment name="Experiment_1" repetitions="1" runMetricsEveryStep="true">